Disaster Recovery & Backup Services

 Viruses, malware, and insider threats continue to be persistent problems due to their ability to exploit vulnerabilities within a network enterprise.
 Oftentimes resources are committed by organisations to devote time to correcting these problems in a timely manner, resulting in millions of dollars in damages, loss of business revenue of your company’s most valuable customers.

 Depending on your industry, you could be liable for negligence for client data records without a proper DRASS policy.
 For example, the health industry must comply with HIPPA and HITECH (Health Insurance Portability and Accountability Act and The Health Information Technology for Economic and Clinical Health Act respectively for digital health records.
-Similarly, accounting and financial firms much comply with the Sarbenes-Oxley Act for digital client records.
-And in Europe, European companies and US companies working in Europe have to comply with the GDPR (General Data Protection Regulation) digital privacy law.
+Similarly, accounting, and financial firms much comply with the Sarbenes-Oxley Act for digital client records.
+And in Europe, European companies and US companies working in Europe must comply with the GDPR (General Data Protection Regulation) digital privacy law.

 As a result of future and current legislation, avoiding data breach lawsuits is another important reason to implement a DRASS policy.
 A professional DRASS policy should entail: